Scope

 • 10mg IM (max 30mg in 24hrs)

-• IV use is not officially licensed in Australia but some research supports its IV use at same doses.
+• IV use is not officially licensed in Australia but some research supports its IV use at similar doses.
+[Taylor, 2017]

 Benzodiazepines